NanoComp/meep/doc/docs/Scheme_Tutorials/Material_Dispersion.md

 # Material Dispersion
 ---

 In this example, we will perform a simulation with a **frequency-dependent dielectric** ε(ω), corresponding to **material dispersion**.
-See [Dielectric materials in Meep](../Materials.md) for more information on how material dispersion is supported in Meep.
+See [Dielectric Materials](../Materials.md) for more information on how material dispersion is supported in Meep.
 In particular, we will model a *uniform medium* of the dispersive material.
 See also the `material-dispersion.ctl` file included with Meep.
 From the dispersion relation $\omega(k)$, we will compute the numerical ε(ω) via the formula:

 $$\varepsilon(\omega) = \left( \frac{ck}{\omega} \right) ^2$$